Skip to content

 The audit row is appended alongside the entity-state mutation in the same transaction; it is never appended outside the originating use-case transaction.
 The (operator_id, target_type, target_id, action, occurred_at, correlation_id) row remains queryable for the full active window per data-retention — operator-action records.

 WorldAuthoringAudit is not agent memory (per the records-vs-memory framing).
-It is operator-scoped (app.user_id) with no workspace RLS, distinct from ApprovalDecision (same identity domain, different action surface — enshrinement-gate decision vs authoring) and from operations_agent_approval (platform-side, Ops-Agent call-time approval).
-Three operator-action audit families remain stable across the worlds / platform split.
+It is operator-scoped (app.user_id) with no domain RLS, distinct from ApprovalDecision (same identity domain, different action surface — enshrinement-gate decision vs authoring).

 The DistillationRun workflow record itself lives alongside the audit row — the audit row records the operator action (“operator X requested distillation Y at time Z”); the DistillationRun row carries the workflow lifecycle state (status, started_at, completed_at, failure_reason_code) and is the system of record for run progress.

-1. Source inventory — list / inspect / ingest / retire source materials; shows provenance envelope (publication, section, revision)
+1. Source library — list / inspect / ingest / retire source materials; shows provenance envelope (publication, section, revision)

 2. Distillation request — operator-parameterized form (world model, source selection, focus area, problem space, expected tier) submitting a new DistillationRun

-3. Run status — live view of run lifecycle and per-source extraction state; surfaces partial output as it lands; explicit error display on per-source failure
+3. In-progress extraction — a live view of run lifecycle and per-source extraction state (live progress, step timeline) inline below the library; surfaces partial output as it lands; explicit error display on per-source failure

-4. Candidate review — produced RuleCandidate rows with full provenance trail (run → source materials → candidate); operator can advance candidates to the conformity gate or retire them in place
+Produced RuleCandidate rows surface in the Review tab — the two-pane review queue with the full provenance trail (run → source materials → candidate) in the evidence bundle, where the operator advances candidates through the conformity gate or retires them in place.

-Every UI surface has a corresponding API endpoint per the dual-occupant API/UI parity rule; the Operations Agent consumes the same endpoints to initiate and monitor runs.
+Every UI surface has a corresponding API endpoint per the API/UI parity rule — the UI is a thin client over the same routes.

-The HTTP routes consumed by both the UI and the Operations Agent (per the parity contract) include:
+The HTTP routes the UI consumes as an API client (per the parity contract) include:

 • POST /worlds/:world_id/source-materials — operator ingest of a new source material (idempotent on (operator_id, correlation_id))